 This post is exempt from the Rehabilitation of Offenders Act (1974) as it involves access to vulnerable adults and/or children and successful applicants will be required to undertake an enhanced level Disclosure & Barring Service Check.
 Applicants must be prepared to disclose any convictions they may have and any orders which have been made against them.
 Our organisation is committed to safeguarding and promoting the welfare of children and expects all staff and volunteers to share this commitment.

-Person specification: Clinical Supervisor
+Person specification: Freelance Clinical Supervisor

 Outlined below are the experience, skills, knowledge, and competencies required to carry out the tasks described within the job description.
 Please ensure that you use examples to demonstrate that you meet each individual criterion in your application.